Pre-order the book here!!! (Book Birthday: 11 July 2023)

 Individuals’ experiences are impacted by aspects of the sociocultural context.
 For individuals who are marginalized, such as Black people in the U.S., who have experienced interpersonal trauma (e.g., physical, sexual, psychological abuse), that context includes inequality at various levels.

-In cultural betrayal trauma theory, I propose that societal trauma (e.g., discrimination) creates the context for interpersonal trauma within minority groups to be uniquely harmful.
+In cultural betrayal trauma theory, I propose that societal trauma (e.g., discrimination) creates the context for interpersonal trauma within marginalized communities to be uniquely harmful.

 Cultural betrayal trauma theory incorporates various aspects of the sociocultural context, such as societal trauma (e.g., discrimination) and (intra)cultural trust.
-Consequently, interpersonal trauma within marginalized groups–termed cultural betrayal trauma–may be linked with varied outcomes, including PTSD (post-traumatic stress disorder) and internalized prejudice.
+Consequently, interpersonal trauma within marginalized groups–termed cultural betrayal trauma–may be linked with varied outcomes, including dissociation and internalized prejudice.

 CBTT Terminology